dmiranda1482/intervals-prototype/DESIGN.md

 So for instance the intreval [1, 3] would allways contain 1, 3 and everything in between.

+I am also not going to bother to sanitize any data at this point.
+I ssume that the given intrevals always contain exactly two sorted numbers, so that the first is <= that the second.

 ## a very simple algorithm

 1. I am going to create a very simple algorithm with a routine to merge two intervals into a `disjoint array of intrevals` that is intervals that correspond to disjoint sets, that is an array of intrevals that does not overlap.